employee exit policy rules

 Compliance: The Quiet Risk Many Employers Miss

-A well-structured exit policy ensures:
+A well-structured exit policy ensures that:

-• Final payments meet statutory timelines
+• Employers meet statutory timelines for final payments

 Common Employer Mistakes That Lead to Disputes

-Even experienced organisations fall into these traps:
+Even experienced organisations can fall into common traps:

 • Managers bypass HR during exits